 The length of the charge varies on usage and conditions to which it is kept.
-For best results retain in provided E Cigarette case and keep away from direct heat or sunlight .
+For best results keep in provided E Cigarette case and keep away from direct heat or sunlight .
 The amount of vapour or puff will vary on the charge of the battery and the best results are when the battery is fully charged.
-K7 batteries are rated between 130-150 puffs about 10-12 cigarettes.
-Towards the end of the charge puff/vapour will be reduced
+A pack a day smoker may go through 2 batteries per day.
+Towards the end of the charge puff/vapour will be reduced.

 DO NOT CHARGE BATTERY IN ANY OTHER USB ADAPTOR THAN THE KIKIT DEVICES SUPPLIED.
 ANY EVIDENCE OF NON KIKIT USB DEVICE CHARGING WILL VOID WARRANTY

 Yes, all batteries are fully charged

 The LED tip light will flash several times when in use and no vapour will be evident.

 Do not overscrew into USB Charger, this is important.
 Just tight enough to make a connection

 Screw into supplied USB charger (DO NOT USE OTHER USB CHARGERS) and insert into computer or USB Wall Charger .
 The tip light will glow indicating it is charging and the charging light on the USB charger will glow red.
 Once charged the tip light will go out and the USB charging light will go green or blue.
 Full charge may take 3-4 hours

 Varies by user and depends how long each puff is.
 However we say that a pack a day smoker will use 2 x batteries.
 Each battery should last about 150 puffs equivalent to 10-12 cigarettes